almossawi/badarguments/extras/content/posts/main/index.md

 ### 6. Language that starts the clock of history when it's most convenient

+Near the end of Chekhov's _The Student_, the protagonist Ivan, warming his hands in front of a fire during a bitter cold winter night, finishes a story about Peter the Apostle.
+The woman opposite him, having listened intently, smiles then weeps.
+Ivan, in deep thought, has an epiphany. "'The past,' he thought,' is linked to the present by an unbroken chain of events flowing from one to the other."
+And it seemed to him that he had just seen both ends of the chain, and when he touched one end the other trembled."

-Just like adding enough qualifiers to any achievement can make someone the first or the best at something (I was on Forbes Magazine's list of the 10 most influential grey rabbits who wear bowties and comb their hair to one side), insincere language absolves or assigns blame, elevates or denigrates, guilts and gaslights, by deciding unilaterally when to start or stop time.
+Insincere language does not recognize that fact.
+It absolves or assigns blame, elevates or denigrates, guilts and gaslights, by deciding unilaterally when to start or stop time.
 You can try it out with any old fairy tale, to great effect.
 For instance, from _English Fairy Tales_, we might essentialize _The Story of the Three Bears_ like so:

 "Up she started, and when she saw the Three Bears on one side of the bed, she tumbled herself out at the other, and ran to the window."